We're all on a quest for the elixir of life.

 5. Mix dried cranberries or raisins into your oatmeal.

-6. Toss frozen fruit, low-fat yogurt and nutmeg or sweetener in a blender for a quick out-the-door breakfast
+6. Toss frozen fruit, low-fat yogurt and nutmeg or sweetener.
+In a blender for a quick out-the-door breakfast smoothie.

 8. Add canned or frozen vegetables to soups.